andkrau/tcl-nocgi/README.md

     crypto_key
     64 character hex string.
 Used in cookie encryption/decryption.

-The tcl-nocgi.tcl software requires Tcl 8.6 as well as the Thread, ncgi, aes, md4 and sha256 extensions.
+The tcl-nocgi.tcl software requires Tcl 8.6 as well as the Thread, ncgi, inifile, aes, md4 and sha256 extensions.
 These extensions are all included with Tcllib.

 The following special commands are available: